paulfchristiano/dwimmer/README.md

 - view X ("view x"): View the variable with name X.
 - ask Q ("ask what is 3 + 4?"): Ask the question Q.
-The return values are the result and @C, where C is a channel that can be used for follow-up questions.
+There are two return values: the response itself, and "@C", where C is a channel that can be used for follow-up questions.
 - reply A ("reply 7"): Send the message A to your parent process.
-- ask@C Q ("ask@y how reliable is that answer?"): Send the message Q to the channel bound to X.
 - delete X ("delete x"): Delete the variable named X. If there are no remaining references to that term, the GC can free it.
+This is especially important for closing channels.
 - replace N X ("replace 6 the answer to the question is [A]"):
 Replaces output #N with X, removing all of the subsequent inputs and outputs.
-- correct N ("correct 7"): Remove the rule that produced input N, and provide a new action to be used instead.
+- correct N ("correct 7"): Remove the rule that produced input N, and prompt the user for a new command to be used instead.
+- ask@C Q ("ask@y how reliable is that answer?"): Send the message Q to the channel bound to C. Note that this won't change the state of channel C---instead it will return a new channel.
+If the message Q is sent to channel C again, it will generally receive the same response.

 ### Input format: